lukecav/awesome-elementor/README.md

 * [Animentor – Lottie & Bodymovin for Elementor](https://wordpress.org/plugins/animentor-lottie-bodymovin-elementor/) - An Elementor extension that adds a widget for Lottie animations.
 * [Elfsight Addons for Elementor](https://wordpress.org/plugins/elfsight-addons-for-elementor/) - Elfsight Addons includes 50+ widgets for Elementor Page Builder.
 * [Payments for Elementor](https://wordpress.org/plugins/payments-for-elementor/) - Add Stripe payment forms from right within Elementor.
+* [Sidebars for Hello Elementor Theme](https://wordpress.org/plugins/sidebars-for-helloelementortheme/) - 6 responsive sidebars for just about everything you need to use anywhere within your website built using Elementor and Hello Elementor theme.

 ## Themes which work well with Elementor
 * [Hello Elementor](https://wordpress.org/themes/hello-elementor/) - A plain-vanilla & lightweight theme for Elementor page builder.